alias-pyking/hackathon-app/README.md

-# WOMEN SAFETY APP | PCBT HACKATHON.4
+# WOMEN SAFETY APP | PCBT HACKATHON 1.0

 ## Project Description:
  - By pressing SOS button emergency message will be sent to your emergency contacts with your current location.